MCIArb, BPTC (Kaplan) Very Competent, LLM (Cantab) 1st Class, BCL (Oxon), LLB Hons (Cardiff) 1st Class – Top of Year

 Practice Groups: Crime, Immigration & Human Rights, Civil

-- Successful JRs in the UT, including a claim before the Vice-President concerned with delay in considering a spousal visa application;
+- Successful JRs for claimants including a claim before the Vice-President concerned with delay in considering a spousal visa application;

 - Representing a Middle Eastern royal family in judicial review proceedings concerned with nationality issues;

-- Obtaining a high-value settlement in a claim for unlawful detention and misfeasance in public office by immigration officers (settled shortly after grounds filed and served).
+- Obtaining a high-value settlement in a claim for unlawful detention and misfeasance in public office by immigration officers (settled shortly after grounds filed and served); and,

 - Successful JR challenges in the High Court under the Care Act 2014, the Localism Act 2011 and the Immigration and Asylum Act 1999;